Jonah 2:1

 1 Jonah prayed to the Lord his God from the stomach of the fish 2 and said, “I called out to the Lord from my distress, and he answered me; from the belly of Sheol I cried out for help, and you heard my prayer.
 3 You threw me into the deep waters, into the middle of the sea; the ocean current engulfed me; all the mighty waves you sent swept over me.
 4 I thought I had been banished from your sight and that I would never again see your holy temple.
 5 Water engulfed me up to my neck; the deep ocean surrounded me; seaweed was wrapped around my head.

-1 And the Lord ordered a great sea monster to swallow Ionas, and Ionas was in the belly of the sea monster three days and three nights.
-2 And Ionas prayed to the Lord, his God, from the belly of the sea monster 3 and said, “I cried out to the Lord my God in my affliction, and he heard me; out of the belly of Hades you heard my cry, my voice.
-4 You cast me into the depths of the heart of the sea, and streams surrounded me; all your surges and your billows passed over me.
-5 And I said, ‘I have been driven away from your eyes; shall I add to look at your holy shrine?’
+1 And the men feared the Lord with great fear, and they sacrificed a sacrifice to the Lord and prayed.
+2 And the Lord commanded a great sea monster to swallow Jonah, and Jonah was in the belly of the sea monster for three days and three nights.
+2 And Jonah prayed to the Lord, his God, from the belly of the sea monster, 3 and said, “I cried out in my distress to the Lord, my God, and he heard me; from the belly of Hades came my outcry, and you heard my voice.
+4 You threw me into the depth of the heart of the sea, and rivers surrounded me; all of your swells and your billows have passed over me.

 Notes and References